FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 | `EfficientNet`         |                           |
 | `VGG16 `               |                           |

-Therefore, the most efficient model is the EfficientNet despite the longer training time
+Therefore, the most efficient model is the despite the longer training time

 ## Web Application